CL-BZH/Hex_game_AI/README.md

 Below is the curve that represent the number of runs for a 9x9 board with `max_runs_factor = 25`.
 ![runs](./Images/number_of_runs.png)
 So, the minimum number of runs is set to 100 *(normally the game finishes before the number of available cells is less than 50)*.
-The computation load (i.e. the number of runs per position) is maximum when there are already some cells selected and we want a maximum of 'reliability' on the cell selection.
+The computation load (i.e. the number of runs per position) is maximum when there are already some cells selected and we want a maximum of 'reliability' on the cell selection process.

 ----
 ## To Do